Degenerate kinks and kink-instantons in two-dimensional scalar field models with $\mathcal{N}=1$ and $\mathcal{N}=2$ supersymmetry: Generalities of theories of real scalar fields in 2D

-To carry out the one-loop calculation we apply the background field technique; namely we substitute the field $\phi^a$ by its background and quantum parts, $\phi^a$ and $\chi^a$, respectively,\footnote{Why one loop is sufficient will be explained below.}
+To carry out the one-loop calculation\footnote{Why one loop is sufficient will be explained below.}, we apply the background field technique; namely we substitute the field $\phi^a$ by its background and quantum parts, $\phi^a$ and $\chi^a$, respectively,

 In this way, we arrive at

 where an integration by parts has been carried out, and a total derivative term is omitted (on dimensional grounds it vanishes in the limit $D=2$).
 We also used the equation of motion for the $\psi^a$ field.
 Moreover, \beq \langle 0|\chi^a\chi^c|0\rangle =\delta_{ab}\, i\int \!\frac{{\rm d}^D p}{(2\pi)^D} \, \frac{1}{p^2-m^2} \; \eeq and \beq \left( \gamma^\mu J_\mu\right)_{\rm anom} =\frac{i}{2\pi} \Big(\partial_a\partial_b\partial^a{\cal W}(\phi)\Big)\,\psi^b \,. \eeq